-STYLE: The film's point-of-view is investigative, fact-based, and non-partisan.
-Rounding out our embed coverage will be interviews with local and national thought-leaders from multiple points of view.
+STYLE: The film's point-of-view is investigative, fact-based, and compassionate.
+Rounding out our embed coverage are interviews with local and national thought-leaders from multiple points of view.

-SCHEDULE: Plan is to film Fall 2018 through January 2020, then complete post production by Spring 2020.
-Goal is to then debut at a major festival and release the film Fall 2020 in advance of the 2020 Presidential elections.
+SCHEDULE: We filmed Fall 2018 through June 2020, then completed post production December 2020.
+Goal is to debut at a major festival in 2021 and release the film soon after.
 A larger social impact campaign will then launch around the film release to provoke further debate on the issues.
 Project elements include an interactive website and a strategic educational campaign.

 FUNDING: The project is being funded through a combination of equity investments in the Unzipped Movie LLC, non-recoupable grants, crowd-funding contributions, and tax-deductible donations to the film through its' fiscal sponsor, the International Documentary Association (please make donations by clicking on the Make A Donation tab above).
 A detailed investment prospectus (PPM) is also available upon request.

-FUNDING SECURED: To date, approx $325,000 has been raised through a combination of equity investments in the LLC , grants, and crowd-funding contributions.
-We will continue to actively fundraise until the full project budget has been raised.
+FUNDING SECURED: The full production budget has now been raised through a combination of equity investments in the LLC , grants, and crowd-funding contributions.
+We are currently raising funds for our social impact campaign and sales/ PR efforts.